 Foaled in 1749, Whistlejacket was sired by Mogul, a son of the Godolphin Arabian, and he was also descended from the Byerly Turk and the Bloody-Shouldered Arabian.
 A successful racehorse, Whistlejacket was famous for having lost only four races in his six-year career, although he left little mark on the Thoroughbred breed.
 He was a spirited and difficult horse, and one legend says the real Whistlejacket was furious and lashed out at the painting when he saw it.George Stubbs was well-known for his 18th century paintings of horses and other animals.
 Even today equine artists study his drawings from The Anatomy of the Horse (1766) to learn about equine physiology.
 Some of his other famous paintings include the Godolphin Arabian and Horse Attacked by a Lion.

-By the way, the name “Whistlejacket” came from an 18th century cold remedy containing gin and sugar syrup.
+By the way, the name “Whistlejacket” comes from an 18th century cold remedy containing sloe gin and caramelized sugar syrup.

 You can view Whistlejacket up close at the National Gallery and research the stallion’s sire line at Thoroughbred Bloodlines.

 Below is a 25-minute discussion by the National Gallery on this unique and memorable painting.